Syllabus

 We will use the following online (and free!) textbook along with various readings that will be posted to the course website under the Assignments tab.

 We’ll use R in this class to conduct data analysis.
 R is free, open source, and available on all major platforms.
-RStudio (also free) is a graphical interface to R that is widely used to work with the R language.
+RStudio (also free) is a user interface for R that is commonly used to work with the R language.
 R is available in all Tulane computer labs and you are encouraged to bring your laptop to class if you’re able to.
-[Problem Set 0][ps0] will walk you through setting up with R, RStudio, and GitHub.
+Data Lab 1 will walk you through setting up R and RStudio on your laptop.

 The following components and weights will be used to calculate your final grade: